Ovenbird: Distribution and habitat

 Their breeding habitats are mature deciduous and mixed forests, especially sites with little undergrowth, across Canada and the eastern United States.
 For foraging, it prefers woodland with abundant undergrowth of shrubs; essentially, it thrives best in a mix of primary and secondary forest.
 Ovenbirds migrate to the southeastern United States, the Caribbean, and from Mexico to northern South America.
 The birds are territorial all year round, occurring either singly or (in the breeding season) as mated pairs, for a short time accompanied by their young.
 During migration, they tend to travel in larger groups however, dispersing again once they reach their destination.

 In winter, they dwell mainly in lowlands, but may ascend up to 1,500 m ASL e.g. in Costa Rica.
 The first migrants leave in late August and appear on the wintering grounds as early as September, with successive waves arriving until late October or so.
 They depart again to breed between late March and early May, arriving on the breeding grounds throughout April and May.
 Migration times do not seem to have changed much over the course of the 20th century.

-This bird is an infrequent vagrant of Europe, with five individuals reported this century on the Azores and a handful of records in Norway, Ireland, and Great Britain.
+This bird is an infrequent vagrant of Europe, with five individuals reported this century on the Azores and a handful of records in Norway, Ireland, Romania, and Great Britain.
 A live ovenbird on St Mary's, Isles of Scilly in October 2004 was in bad condition, and died despite being taken into care.
 Ovenbirds are also regular vagrants in California.